-The court will rule on two topics:
+The court ruled on two topics:

 The court announced on 2009-MAY-14 that lawyers had 30 days in which to file their initial briefs.
-Oral arguments are expected in the fall.
-A ruling could come before the end of 2009.

 Bill Cosh, a spokesperson for Attorney General J.B.
 Van Hollen (R) said: